scarletstudio/transithealth/docs/pages/cloud9.md

 ## Create a Cloud9 Environment

+### 0. Prerequisites

+- Create an account on GitHub and send your username to Vinesh to be invited to the repository
+- Accept the invitation to join the TransitHealth repository on GitHub
+- Check your email for the credentials to log into Amazon Web Services (AWS)

 ### 1. Login to AWS

 Check your email or Slack for a message with your credentials.